spacemeshos/testnet-guide/guide/install.md

 ## Step 3 - Configuring your Network

-In order to participate in the Spacemesh network and earn Smesh rewards you MUST to configure your home network router to forward network traffic on TCP port 7153 and UDP port 7153 to your computer and configure your computer firewall to enable the App to accept incoming Internet connections on TCP port 7153 and on UDP port 7153.
+In order to participate in the Spacemesh network and earn Smesh rewards you **MUST** configure your home network router to forward network traffic on TCP port 7153 and UDP port 7153 to your computer.

+In addition, you **must** configure your computer firewall to enable the App to accept incoming Internet connections on TCP port 7153 and on UDP port 7153.

 Please follow the instructions in [this guide](netconfig.md).

-> Upcoming releases of the testnet will support running the App withhout configuring your router and firewall.
-This is a temporary requirement.
+?> Upcoming releases of the testnet will support running the App without having to configure port forwarding and your firewall.
+The network configuration is a temporary requirement.

 > IMPORTANT: You should configure your network before running the App for the first time.